TheVladdestVlad/TheVladdestVlad.github.io/_posts/HTB/2020-04-11-Traverxec.md

 ![davidrsapass](/assets/images/HTB/Traverxec/davidrsapass.jpg)

 The password is __hunter__

 2. I need to change the permissions on the david_rsa file using ```chmod 400 david_rsa``` so that i can use it with ssh

-No i can ssh as david and get the user flag
+Now, I can ssh as david and get the user flag

 ![davidssh](/assets/images/HTB/Traverxec/davidssh.jpg)